11 Beautiful Drawing Styles All Creatives Should Try

 5. Architectural Drawing

-While architects learn to hone this skill to a highly technical level, drawing beautiful pieces of architecture is great for artists to learn about detail, perspective, and precision.
+While architects learn to hone this skill to a highly technical level, drawing beautiful pieces of architecture is great for artists to learn about detail, volume, perspective, and precision.

 6. Geometric Drawing

-There is a lot of variety under the umbrella of geometric drawing.
+There's a lot of variety under the umbrella of geometric drawing.

 7. Tattoo Drawing